NeyoCreator/Azania_Project/README.md

 Through a decentralised platform that enables merchants and customers to send and recieve tokens as a form of payment.
 From a technical standpoint, we are planning to build this on top of the Radix platform.
-Currently, the code in the repo is based on a central arcitecture, this is  just a starting point and will be updated once we get relevant people.
+Currently, the code in the repo is based on a central arcitecture, using flask framework.this is  just a starting point for prototyping reason and will be plan to update as we progress.